gabesoft/watch-fs/README.md

 ### options.paths

 This could be a string or an array containing paths to files or directories.
-Any directories specified will be watched recursively unless limited by filtering
+Any directories specified will be watched recursively unless limited by filtering.

 ```javascript
 var watcher1 = new Watcher({